inoahdev/tbd/README.md

         --replace-platform,        Provide a platform to replace the one found for in the provided input file(s) --replace-swift-version,   Provide a swift-version to replace the one found for in the provided input file(s) --replace-targets,         Provide a list of targets to replace the list found in the provided input file(s).
-                                   A target is in the form of arch-platform (ex. arm64-ios).
+                                   A target is in the form of arch-platform pair (ex. arm64-ios).
                                    A list of architectures can be found by using option --list-architectures.
-                                   A list of platforms can be found by using option --list-platforms
+                                   A list of platforms can be found by using option --list-platforms.
+                                   --replace-targets is only supported tbd-version v4

 Ignore field warning options: (Subset of path options)
         --ignore-missing-exports,  Ignore error for when no symbols or reexpors to write out